mockery/mockery/CONTRIBUTING.md

 else is interested is a good idea.

-Likewise, if a feature you would like is already listed in the issue tracker, add a :+1: so that other contributers know it's a feature that would help others.
+Likewise, if a feature you would like is already listed in the issue tracker, add a :+1: so that other contributors know it's a feature that would help others.

 ## Contributing code and documentation